Designing Your Log Home

 Choose a Contractor/Builder

-The right contractor/builder can make or break the build and will impact whether or not your log cabin home design will come to fruition on your budget.
+The right contractor/builder and subcontractors can make or break the build and will impact whether or not your log cabin home design will come to fruition on your budget.

 It’s important to get references of previous clients, to talk with the references and to ask them how it went.
 Some other questions to ask:

 - Did the job proceed smoothly?

 - Did you stay on budget?

 - How was the contractor about communication?

 - Was their project similar enough to yours to get an accurate report?